US takes aim at Putin’s allies in Russia with new sanctions

 “Nobody has been tougher on Russia than I have,” Trump said at a news conference on Tuesday.

-Deripaska, whose business conglomerate controls assets from agriculture to machinery, has been a prominent figure in special counsel Robert Mueller’s Russia investigation over his ties to former Trump campaign chairman Paul Manafort.
-The Treasury said Deripaska was accused of illegal wiretaps, extortion, racketeering, money laundering and even death threats against business rivals.

-On the London Stock Exchange, global depositary receipts of En+, an energy company majority-owned by Deripaska, dropped by 19 percent on news of the sanctions.
-Deripaska’s conglomerate, Basic Element, said it regretted the sanctions and was analyzing it with its lawyers.

-Those punished aren’t necessarily involved in the Russian actions in Syria, Ukraine or elsewhere that have drawn consternation from the west.
-But officials said the goal was to put pressure on Putin by showing that those who have benefited financially from his position of power are fair game
+Those being punished aren’t necessarily involved in the Russian actions in Syria, Ukraine or elsewhere that have drawn consternation from the West.
+But officials said the goal was to put pressure on Putin by showing that those who have benefited financially from his position of power are fair game.

-“Russian oligarchs and elites who profit from this corrupt system will no longer be insulated from the consequences of their government’s destabilizing activities,” said Treasury Secretary Steven Mnuchin.

 The target list includes some who are closely tied to Putin himself, including top-tier officials involved in Kremlin decision-making and heads of the top state-controlled business entities.
 Yet others on the list are far from the Kremlin’s orbit, including some who long have fallen out of favor or hold technical positions.